okinawabob/um/ifsm201.md

 | #19 Working with headers and footers  | #23 Tables  | #23 Tables
 | #21 Working with Tables   |   |

-#### Tutorial documentation for Microsoft Word 2016 by Kennesaw State University
+#### Tutorials for Microsoft Word 2016 by Kennesaw State University

 | Windows  |  MacOS
 | ---|---